 A cumulative 2.0 grade point average is required for graduation with the associate's degree.
 At least 12 of the credits for the associate's degree must be earned at Windward Community College.

 Students completing certificate program requirements must successfully complete credits in specified fields and maintain a cumulative grade point average of 2.0.
 At least 20% of the required courses for the certificate must be earned at the College.

-Under certain circumstances, this requirement may be waived upon a request made to the Vice Chancellor for Academic Affairs.
+Under certain circumstances, credential requirements may be waived by the Vice Chancellor for Academic Affairs.